‘Christians Build Bridges, Not Walls’

 The Atlantic

-In Texas, a white adobe chapel built in 1899 on the bank of the Rio Grande sits in the proposed path of President Donald Trump’s border wall.
+In Texas, a white adobe chapel built in 1899 on the banks of the Rio Grande sits in the proposed path of President Donald Trump’s border wall.
 A Border Patrol agent stands sentry yards away.
 A military helicopter—part of Trump’s troop surge at the border—drowns out Father Roy Snipes.
-It’s akin to “saying mass in a war zone,” the priest says.
+It’s akin to “saying Mass in a war zone,” the priest says.

 Last year, more than 160,000 people crossed the border illegally in the Rio Grande Valley, making the region a top priority for new border-wall construction.